brown-csci1660/web-lecture-demos/README.md

 This corresponds to the "root" of the hosted site--ie, the file `webroot/index.php` is viewable at `http://localhost:8080/index.php` when the webserver is running.

+See `webroot/index.html` (or http://localhost:8080, when the webserver is running) for a list of available demos.

 ## Working with the container image